Pre – Ramble – I Mean Amble.

 Steps I take to print an image at home

 I send my art to my Epson printer, via my iPad.
-Firstly, I like to centre an image on a page, and leave a white border around it before printing it.
-For my Art cards I use a template, in an app, called “Pages”.
+Firstly, I like to centre an image on a page, in an app called “Pages”, and leave a white border around it before printing it. *There are some handy templates in “Pages”.
+I use a few for making my Art cards

 I centre the image, and allow for a border in the “Pages” app, and send it to the printer from there.